wojciech12/talk_pywroc_RED_metrics_with_prometheus_stack/README.rst

 RED metrics for a REST service with Prometheus, AlertManager, and Grafana
 =========================================================================

+How to monitor your micro-service with Prometheu?
+How to design metrics, what is USE and RED?

 Presentation and live-coding demo:

 - slides/ - check `the pdf export <slides/index.pdf>`_
 - src/ - an example REST application monitored with Prometheus, Alertmanager, and Grafana.
 All easily to run with `docker-compose <src/docker-compose.yaml>`_

+The live-demo consists of a Flask application and configured prometheus with grafana and alertmanager.
+To make it event easier, a request generator will let you stress the monitored endpoints with random errors and latency injections.
+Check the READMEs.

 Related Work
 ============